The Vermont Statutes Online

 § 543.
 Reports of oil and gas operations

-(c) Statistical bulletins based on these reports shall be compiled by the board to show, for the state as a whole, and separately for each town, the totals of oil and gas produced, provided that, in order not to disclose the production of any one operator, no production figure shall be published which represents the production of less than three operators.
+(c) Statistical bulletins based on these reports shall be compiled by the Board to show, for the State as a whole, and separately for each town, the totals of oil and gas produced, provided that, in order not to disclose the production of any one operator, no production figure shall be published that represents the production of less than three operators.
 If necessary to maintain confidentiality, production figures for two or more towns shall be combined.
 (Added 1981, No. 240 (Adj.
 Sess.), § 2, eff.
 April 28, 1982.)

 § 544.
 Abandonment of wells

-(a) Prior to the abandonment of any well drilled under a permit issued by the board, it shall be the duty of the owner or operator of the well to plug it so as to completely shut off and prevent the escape of all oil, gas, salt water, or other substances which might pollute ground or surface waters.
+(a) Prior to the abandonment of any well drilled under a permit issued by the Board, it shall be the duty of the owner or operator of the well to plug it so as to completely shut off and prevent the escape of all oil, gas, salt water, or other substances that might pollute ground or surface waters.

 (d) If a person fails to produce and sell, or to produce for his or her own purposes, oil or gas from a completed well for a period of more than 24 months, there shall be a rebuttable presumption that the person intends to abandon the well and any well equipment situated on the premises.
 However, this presumption shall not arise:

 (1) concerning leases for gas storage purposes; or

 (2) where any shut-in royalty, flat rate well rental, delay rental, or other similar payment designed to keep an oil and gas lease in effect or to extend its term has been paid or tendered; or